2025 / 2026 Race Schedule

 Now we’ve hopefully rambled enough for you to consider giving it a go, here’s a little honest run down of some of the courses that you will find in the Suffolk Winter League:

-Venue | Overview |
+| Venue | Overview |

-Framlingham Castle | A picturesque three-lap course starting in the grounds of historic Framlingham Castle. |
+| Framlingham Castle | A picturesque two lap course around fields and along narrow muddy trails, starting and finishing in the grounds of historic Framlingham Castle.
+Watch out for the steep drop (mud slide?) just over the wall beside the castle! |

-Haughley Park | This course is SO MUCH FUN!!
-Lapped from what I remember.
+| Haughley Park | This course is SO MUCH FUN!!
 The first section takes you on some narrow twists and turns through the woods.
 Following on from this are some nice tracks then the fun begins.
 Back into the woods and in and out of some old bomb holes!
-Then back towards the direction of the start where you need to negotiate some ditches, logs and some steep climbs.
-One of my favourites!! |
+Then back towards the direction of the start where you need to negotiate some ditches, logs and some steep climbs. |

-Pakenham | TBC |
+| Pakenham | TBC |

-Southwold | TBC |
+| Southwold | TBC |

 As this is a Suffolk League and we are on the furthest edge of the county some of these venues are a bit of a trek and the races start relatively late (11am or so) but we encourage you to give one or two ago.
 Certainly going to Framlingham feels like going to the other end of the world but in our mind there is nothing better than sliding through some mud or crunching over leaves and fields with your breath hanging in the air and a cold nose!!